Who We Are

 We created Insaka as a means to connect donors to girls who have been deemed as having high levels of need, motivation and potential for success.
 We collect donations, via this website, and then use them to pay all three years’ worth of secondary school fees for the selected girls.

-Our aim at the moment is to assist five girls per year.
+Our aim at the moment is to find five new girls to sponsor each year.

 Why We Do It